NeonNyan/perfect-dark-fgsfdsfgs/README.md

 - jitter fix while manual aiming
 - set radial menu alpha to 75%
 - set y pickup threshold to -60 degrees
+- In-game FOV slider provided by HackBond.
+The last 7 bits of `g_GameFile.unk1e` are reserved for this value.
+- Reload button

 ## Status